List of characters in The Lego Movie franchise: Sushi Chef

 This Sushi Chef was seen at the end of the movie to be making sushi for Lloyd and Garmadon.

 Mayor of Ninjago

 The Mayor of Ninjago (voiced by Constance Wu) is the unnamed mayor of Ninjago City.

+Snake Army

+An army of humanoid snakes that appeared in Garmadon's flashback, originally they were going to reside in the Jungle of Lost Souls when Lloyd and Master Wu fight them across a bridge, they are inspired by the Serpentine from the original series.

+Skeleton Army

+An army of animated skeletons led by Garmadon that appeared in his flashback of how he met Koko, they are inspired by the Skulkin from the original series.

 Michael Strahan

-A Lego caricature of Michael Strahan (voiced by Himself) is a known media personality and former member of the New York Giants.
-He and Robin Roberts do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."
+A Lego caricature of Michael Strahan (voiced by himself) is a known media personality and former member of the New York Giants.
+Strahan and Robin Roberts do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."

-In the UK version, he is replaced by a Lego caricature of Ben Shephard (voiced by Himself).
+In the UK version, he is replaced by a Lego caricature of Ben Shephard (voiced by himself).

 Robin Roberts

-A Lego caricature of Robin Roberts (voiced by Herself) is a known newscaster.
-She and Michael Strahan do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."
+A Lego caricature of Robin Roberts (voiced by herself) is a known newscaster.
+Roberts and Michael Strahan do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."

-In the UK version, she is replaced by a Lego caricature of Kate Garraway (voiced by Herself).
+In the UK version, she is replaced by a Lego caricature of Kate Garraway (voiced by herself).